Behavioural pseudometrics for continuous-time diffusions: Introduction

-Generally speaking, we are following a familiar path from equivalences to logics to metrics.
+Generally speaking, we are following a familiar path from equiva\-lences to logics to metrics.
 However, it is necessary for us to redevelop the framework and the mathematical techniques from scratch.
-Compared with the step-based ``jump processes'', these ``flow processes'' are intrinsically different and have more involved properties, which poses new challenges in the study.
+Compared with the step-based ``jump processes'', these ``flow processes'' are intrinsically different and have more involved properties, which poses new challenges.
 For example, unlike in the discrete cases, certain functionals on trajectories that we are interested in studying may not even be measurable.
-To overcome such difficulties, we will add regularity conditions on the processes that can be thought of as ``diffusion-like''.
-This restricts the scope of processes we consider compared to our previous work.
+To overcome such difficulties, we will restrict to diffusions with additional regularity conditions.
+This restricts the scope of processes considered compared to previous work by Chen et al~\cite{Chen19a, Chen20, Chen23}.
 However these additional regularity conditions are satisfied by many processes commonly used in modeling physic quantities, such as Brownian motion, geometric Brownian motion, Ornstein-Uhlenbeck process, etc. These conditions allow us to use transport theory which plays a key role in this study.
-The whole proof machinery is also quite heavy and it does not allow us for instance to define the metrics directly as fixpoints of the functionals that we adopt.
-One needs instead to define an increasing sequence of pseudometrics and then take their supremum.
+The whole machinery is quite heavy.

 \paragraph*{Organization of the paper: } We will first go through some specific mathematical background in Section \ref{sec:background}.
 In Section \ref{sec:CTsystems}, we will describe the processes that we will study by first defining Feller-Dynkin processes and then what we mean by diffusions.
 In Section \ref{sec:functionals-metric}, we will define the first functional using the Markov kernels and the metrics as iterations of said functional.
 We will then prove that this pseudometric is indeed a fixpoint of our functional.
 In Section \ref{sec:logics}, we show that this pseudometric corresponds to some real-valued logic.
 In Section \ref{sec:diffusions}, we will define a second functional based on trajectories and the corresponding pseudometric.
 We will further show that it corresponds to a different logic.